reidmorrison/symmetric-encryption/docs/configuration.md

 chown rails /etc/rails/keys/*
 ~~~

 Generate file keystore, using an application name of `my_app`.
 Create keystores for each of the environments
 `development`, `test`, `preprod`, `acceptance`, and `production`.

-    symmetric-encryption --generate --app-name my_app --envs "development,test,preprod,acceptance,production"
+    symmetric-encryption --generate --app-name my_app --environments "development,test,preprod,acceptance,production"

 Output

     New configuration file created at: config/symmetric-encryption.yml